 Check back soon for updates on our work in Mississippi

-The premier front for some of the most consequential labor battles in modern American history, West Virginia spent decades as a solidly blue state, defined by proud populism, a distinct economic identity, and a deeply rural livelihood.
-But its red turn has been stark.
-Hollowed out political infrastructure has left Democrats largely hamstrung in efforts to address the impact of the generational decline of the steel and coal industries on policy, politics, and public opinion in the state.
+The premier front for some of the most consequential labor battles in modern American history, West Virginia spent decades defined by proud populism, a distinct economic identity, and a deeply rural livelihood.
+But its rightward turn has been stark.
+Hollowed out political infrastructure has left progressives largely hamstrung in efforts to address the impact of the generational decline of the steel and coal industries on policy, politics, and public opinion in the state.

-The only way to build back depleted trust is a coordinated, sustained, and several-cycle deep-canvassing effort, led by trusted, local community members, to persuade the voters Democrats have lost that a progressive future will benefit them and their loved ones.
+The only way to build back depleted trust is a coordinated, sustained, and several-cycle deep-canvassing effort, led by trusted, local community members, to persuade voters who have lost faith that a progressive future will benefit them and their loved ones.

 A growing organizing ecosystem on the ground is ripe for additional investment as it begins to implement smart and sustainable strategies.
 From expanding 501c3 and 501c4 civic engagement tables to an energetic populist coalition, we see a rising generation of leadership who will change the trajectory of the state if they can secure the resources to do the work.